jvrolfe/exploratory-data-analysis---customer-loans-in-finance/README.md

 In this project, I have explored a loan payments database to generate exploratory data analysis, and pull together learning content up to this point.
 This was done as part of the AiCore Data Analytics pathway content.
 [Exploratory data analysis](https://en.wikipedia.org/wiki/Exploratory_data_analysis) is an approach commonly used in data analysis to summarise key characteristics of a dataset.

+Here, I have created a set of classes that are able to perform all of the key steps in EDA.
+Then, I have taken a loan payments dataset and described each step of the EDA process as I have performed them.

+Throughout this process, I have gained a better understanding of the important factors of EDA and have appreciated that there is no blueprint for the "perfect" EDA, but rather it is the reasoning behind your decisions that are the most important factor.

 ## Requirements